Insight into the evolution of bones

-Category: Climate Hits: 0Palaeontologists have now analyzed the bone structures of 400 million-year-old fossils of marine life at unprecedentedly high resolution and in 3D.
+Category: Climate Hits: 1Palaeontologists have now analyzed the bone structures of 400 million-year-old fossils of marine life at unprecedentedly high resolution and in 3D.
 To be able to view these structures, tomography experts examined the samples under the focused ion beam of a scanning electron microscope to calculate 3D images from the data, achieving resolutions in the nanometer range using technology that was initially developed to study battery corrosion.

 Read more https://www.sciencedaily.com/releases/2021/03/210331143031.htm